stutimishra7/Survival-Analysis/README.md

 **Usage:**

-The **CoxRwrNet** package is for Survival analysis based on mutation data of TCGA BRCA patients, the user can perform:
+The **CoxRwrNet** package is for Survival analysis based on mutation data of TCGA Breast Invasive Carcinoma(BRCA) patients, the user can perform:

 Preprocessing of TCGA BRCA patient,clinical and mutation data.
 Calculate Prognostic index of each patients using model.